lifebit-ai/gwasgsa/README.md

 ## Overview

 This pipeline helps to do generalised gene-set analysis of GWAS data using MAGMA.
-It can be used to analyse both raw genotype data (list of vcf or PLINK output) as well as summary SNP p-values from a previous GWAS or meta-analysis.
+It can be used to analyse both raw genotype data (list of VCFs or PLINK output) as well as Summary-Statistics file (with SNP and p-values) from a previous GWAS or meta-analysis.

 ## Credits